egillespie/web-component-intro/README.md

 ## An improved code editor experience

-Having all the JS, CSS, and HTML for a web component in a single file is sometimes preferred, but without syntax highlighting it's not a great experience.
+Putting all the JS, CSS, and HTML for a web component in one file is sometimes preferred, but no syntax highlighting of HTML and CSS isn't.

-- **VS Code:** Install the `es6-string-html` extension.
+- **VS Code:** Install the `es6-string-html` extension

-- **Atom:**: Run `apm install language-babel` in a terminal.
+- **Atom:** Run `apm install language-babel` in a terminal

-- Add `/* html */` before your template string literal to enable syntax highlighting.
+- Add `/* html */` before your template string to syntax highlight it

-- Shout out to Benjamin Asher for sharing this! 🤘
+- Shout-out to Benjamin Asher for this tip!

 ## x.
 Highlight those templates

 ![Syntax highlighted string literals](screenshots/es6-highlighting.png)

-## Code and questions
+## Questions and Answers

+For more information, check out these links:

 - [Presentation source code](https://github.com/egillespie/web-component-intro)

 - [Web Components on MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components)

 - [ES Modules on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-- Questions?